apache/datafusion-python/benchmarks/db-benchmark/README.md

   under the License.
 -->

-# Run db-benchmark
+# DataFusion Implementation of db-benchmark

-This directory contains scripts for running DataFusion with the https://github.com/h2oai/db-benchmark
+This directory contains scripts for running [db-benchmark](https://github.com/duckdblabs/db-benchmark) with DataFusion's Python bindings.

 ## Directions

-Run the following from root `arrow-datafusion-python` directory
+Run the following from root of this project.

 ```bash
 $ docker build -t db-benchmark -f benchmarks/db-benchmark/db-benchmark.dockerfile .